ot4i/app-connect-templates/resources/markdown/Send Gmail message for a new Salesforce Lead or a Slack message if email address is missing_instructions.md

-1. Clicking **Create flow** will take you to the App Connect flow editor.
-You'll need to click each node in your flow to be able to switch on the flow.
+1. Clicking **Create flow** takes you to the App Connect flow editor.
+Click each node in your flow to validate it.
 1. In App Connect, connect to your Salesforce account - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-salesforce/).
 1. Connect to your Slack account and choose the channel that you want to post the message to - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-slack/).
 1. Connect to your Gmail account and update the email subject and body to meet your business needs.